sherifkandeel/akka-actors-and-tcp/Readme.md

 - Improved server actor providing back pressure, and buffering against the event stream client.
 - Improved dead-letter handling.
 Since the current implementation assumes user actors by the message, it does not check whether or not these users exist.

+### Misc:
+I noticed some problems and artifacts with the clients if running with configurations to send more than 10M events. corrupted messages start to appear and random `\n` within a message also start to appear.